-Solutions are designed, improved, and tested through partnership with community collaborators.
+Solutions are designed, improved, and tested in collaboration with stakeholders from the priority community.

-Planning and execution activities Notes Organizations should plan for and complete the following tasks in Phase 2. □ Clearly and narrowly define the community in focus in which implementation will occur and specify the solution users .
-Identify community collaborators and partner with them to develop the implementation plan and execute checklist activities, including interpreting findings.
-Define and share the purpose of the implementation study with additional members of the community in focus before the study begins.
-Describe how you plan to partner and work with community collaborators to incorporate their perspectives throughout evaluation planning and execution to design, refine, and test the solution.
+Planning and execution activities Notes Org ganizations should plan for and complete the following tasks in Phase 2.
+Clearly and narrowly define the priority community in which implementation will occur and specify the solution users .
+Identify stakeholders in the priority community and partner with them to develop the implementation plan and execute checklist activities, including interpreting findings.
+Define and share the purpose of the implementation study with additional members of the priority community before the study begins.
+Describe how you plan to collaborate and partner with stakeholders in the priority community to incorporate their perspectives throughout evaluation planning and execution to design, refine, and test the solution.